Jeffrey-Thompson/BetterMeet/README.md

 # MVP

 A user will be able to sign up for the site with an option to add a new gender to the database.
 A user will be able to edit their profile and preferences.
 A user will be able to view the profiles of other users with matching gender preferences.
-Users will be able to send and receive messages.
-The message credit system will not be available.
+Messages and the message credit system will not be available.

 # Schedule